observablehq/framework/docs/config.md

       pages: [
         {name: "Page 3", path: "/s02/page3"},
         {name: "Page 4", path: "/s02/page4"}
-      ],
+      ]
     }
   ]
 }
 ```

-Projects can have “unlisted” pages that are not included in the pages list.
-These pages will still be accessible if linked from other pages or visited directly, but they won’t be listed in the sidebar or linked to via the previous & next footer.
+Projects can have “unlisted” pages that are not referenced in **pages**.
+These pages can still be linked from other pages or visited directly, but they won’t be listed in the sidebar or linked to via the previous & next pager links.

-The pages list should _not_ include the root page, `index.md`.
-Also, we don’t recommend using query strings or anchor fragments, as these will prevent the previous & next footer links from navigating.
+The pages list should _not_ include the home page (`/`) as this is automatically linked at the top of the sidebar.
+We also do not recommend listing the same page multiple times (say with different query parameters or anchor fragments), as this causes the previous & next pager links to cycle.

 ## pager

-Whether to show the previous & next footer links; defaults to true.
+Whether to show the previous & next links in the footer; defaults to true.
 The pages are considered in the same order as they appear in the sidebar.

 ## head